STPv22/STPv22/README.md

 - wss://intelle.cloud/eg
 - wss://vibemc.xyz

-There are more, but I dont have them, like cereal network.
+There are more, but I dont have them, like cereal network. also ArchMC is trash.